evanbowman/Oxide/README.md

 ox <pattern>
 ```

-In the future, the tool will support command line options parsing, and eventually support much of grep and ack's functionality.
+In the future, the tool will eventually support command line options parsing and much of grep and ack's functionality.